privateprep/coding-space-website/src/pages/programs/summer-camps.md

       Camp Coding Space’s Tech Olympics empowers kids to solve real-world challenges through hands-on activities in coding, robotics, and engineering.
 Each day features creative projects like designing mini-games, programming robots, building interactive circuits, and exploring AI.

-      Campers not only develop technical skills but also build teamwork, problem-solving, and ethical thinking—all while tackling activities that inspire social impact, like designing sustainable solutions or creating assistive technologies.
+      Campers not only develop technical skills but also build teamwork, problem-solving, and new ways of thinking, including tackling activites that inspire social impact, like designing sustainable solutions or creating assistive technologies.

       Join us to spark innovation and make a difference!